hda-technical/dancebooks/transcriptions/![1824, uk] Thomas Wilson - Danciad.md

 * Promenade — The gentleman and lady cross hands, the gentleman with his right hand takes the lady's right, and with his left, takes her left hand and leads her round in a circle; there are several promenades, (videlicet) grand promenade, whole promenade, and half promenade
 * Balancez — Set
-* Grand chaine — Great chain
+* Grand chaîne — Great chain
 * Dos à dos — Back to back
 * Les lignes — The lines
 * Grand rond — Great round